 CALL hg_remove_classifier_rule_condition_value (warehouse_name, query_queue_name, classifier_name, condition_name, condition_value);

 warehouse_name: Optional.
 The name of the compute group.
-If you do not specify this parameter, the compute group of the current connection is used by default.
+If you do not specify this parameter, the current compute group is used.

 query_queue_name: Required.
 The name of the query queue.